beesness/game-dev-intro/README.md

-# Introduction to Games Development @ Goldsmiths

-## Learning by making mistakes and by making games
+### Learning by making mistakes and by making games

 During this unit you will undertake a **series of game development projects**.
 For each project, you **propose** a game that fits its specific brief and then **implement** it.
 Projects must be appropriate in scope, and pass an approval stage based on a project proposal submission and oral interview.
 Once projects are approved, you are expected to deliver the proposed game and document it fully.
 This **documentation** takes the form of images, video, commented source code, executables, websites, and written evaluation, following the method indicated in the project brief.